alvivar/instapop/README.md

 pip install pytest-playwright
 ```

-Then to install the required browsers:
+Then install the required browsers:

 ```
 playwright install